-- f) Storage surface offered.
+- Storage surface offered.
 This is how much surface is offered by each unit (assume they are empty at this stage).
 Multiply the Unit footprint (d) by the Number of surfaces (e).
-Once you have completed your reorganization, you can compare your initial storage surface with the one you have after your reorganization (e.g. "We had 53 m2 of storage surface and we increased it by 78 %").
+Once you have completed your reorganization, you can compare your initial storage surface with the one you have after your reorganization (e.g. "We had 53 m of storage surface and we increased it by 78 %").
 These figures are very powerful to communicate results to those who are supporting your project. - g) Unit fullness.
 To estimate unit fullness (%), imagine that the unit is well organized and optimized for good access to collections (i.e. a maximum of two objects moved to retrieve another).
 Only consider collection objects when estimating unit fullness, as you will be removing non-collection items later.

-Additional RE-ORG resources The first time you estimate unit fullness may seem challenging.
+The first time you estimate unit fullness may seem challenging.
 Do not worry...
-Once you have done a few challenging.
-Do not worry...
 Once you have done a few units, you will soon become an expert.
 Refer to h) Keep as is / Keep and modify / Donate or discard.
-These final columns require that you evaluate each unit and make suggestions about what to do with them.